Groups with a nontrivial nonideal kernel: Classification over the rational numbers

 by Lemma~\ref{l:blocksdirprod}.
-This is a division ring since both factors are division rings and one has dimension $4$ over its center, and the other has odd dimension.
-Thus $\sigma \times \chi$ is skew-linear.
-This shows that $\NKer(G) = \NKer(H)$.
-The theorem follows. \end{proof}
+The first factor is a division ring by Lemma~\ref{l:split_quat}\ref{it:qu_cyc}.
+Therefore, the tensor product is also a division ring, since both factors are division rings, and the first has dimension $4$ over its center, while $D$ has odd dimension~$\theta(1)^2$ over its center.
+Thus $\chi$ is skew-linear.
+This shows that $\NKer(H) \leq \NKer(G)$ as required. \end{proof}